vanshdhiman86/Audio-To-Sign-Language/README.md

 # Audio-To-Sign-Language
-Audio to ISL(Indian Sign Language) convertor in Python
+Audio to ISL(Indian Sign Language) translator in Python

 ## Modules Used